Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 100 example plots in the documentation that we could test against.
-Testing against the documentation came with a few challenges: one of which was the fact that the documentation would always need to be built and served locally before we could run axe-core tests against them.
+Testing against the documentation came with a few challenges: one of which was the fact that the documentation would always need to be built and served locally before we could run axe-core tests against it.
 Bokeh also had certain commands we would have to model new ones after.

 Overall, our efforts towards going from 0 to 1 ended up looking like this [PR on